 The City of Herington hired the Driggs Design Group, PA to provide a facilities masterplan of their existing water treatment facility.
-This masterplan provided an overall review of their existing plant infrastructure and concluded with a list of capital improvement projects that the City of Herington could utilize as part of their budgeting process.
+This masterplan provided an overall review of their existing plant infrastructure and concluded with a list of capital improvement projects that the City could utilize as part of their budgeting process.
 One of the immediate needs of the treatment facility was the replacement of the existing main office area that included the pumps and water filter system for the Herington Community.
-The existing building was constructed in the late 1920’s and was showing signs of failing structurally.
-With the masterplan document, the Driggs Design Group, PA helped the City of Herington identify potential financing and grant funding opportunities that could assist with the implementation of improvements to the existing treatment facility.
-The immediate improvements included the construction of a building within the footprint of the existing facility that would include the relocated pumps, new filter basins and an improved office area.
-In addition, this new building will house the new ozone conversation equipment to address the elevated levels of THM being detected in the Herington distribution system.
-In addition, several other facility improvements as identified in the Facilities Masterplan will be completed.
-Upon the completion of the project, the old building will be demolished and removed from the site.
+The Driggs Design Group, PA helped the City identify potential financing and grant funding opportunities to assist with the implementation of improvements to the existing facility.
+The improvements included a new building within the footprint of the existing facility and include the relocated pumps, new filter basins and an improved office area.
+This new building will house the new ozone conversation equipment to address the elevated levels of THM being detected in the Herington distribution system.